Create bouquet for all network types / per network (was: map all services through json api...)

 Anyway, it may be better to manage a bouquet of all services in network.
 Then users may enable the automatic service mapping through the bouquets.
 I'll work on it.

-#2 Updated by edit4ever ! about 1 month ago
+#2 Updated by edit4ever !
+3 months ago

 Thanks for looking into this!
 I'm striggling with sending the uuid to the /api/service/mapper/load - perhaps I'm not formatting the request properly?

 But no change.
 I'm sure it's something simple - so thank in advance for providing the correct format for the list.

 #3 Updated by Jaroslav Kysela 3 months ago

 You can use any browser's debugger (network view) to check which values the webui sends to tvh.